 4. Remind your customers they can still shop from home.

 If your business has an online store, encourage online shopping.
 If you also offer sales orders and services by phone, make that known to customers.
 The Chamber of Commerce suggests offering e-gift cards as a way to boost sales during this time: “Encourage your customers to buy a certificate now, so they can treat themselves and redeem it when the virus has slowed and their self-quarantine period is over.
 This can help maintain sales while giving customers something to look forward to.”

-If you’re looking to create a local online presence, create a free Business Page on Nextdoor where you can offer Local Deals, special discounts or incentives you can target to specific neighborhoods closest to you.
+If you’re looking to create a local online presence, create a free Business Page on Nextdoor where you can post important updates, information, or questions to your community's news feed or offer Local Deals, special discounts or incentives you can target to specific neighborhoods closest to you.